grafana/mimir/docs/sources/blocks-storage/querier.md

     # CLI flag: -blocks-storage.bucket-store.chunk-pool-max-bucket-size-bytes
     [chunk_pool_max_bucket_size_bytes: <int> | default = 50000000]

-    # Max size - in bytes - of the in-memory series hash cache.
-The cache is
+    # [advanced] Max size - in bytes - of the in-memory series hash cache.
+The
-    # shared across all tenants and it's used only when query sharding is
+    # cache is shared across all tenants and it's used only when query sharding
-    # enabled.
+    # is enabled.
     # CLI flag: -blocks-storage.bucket-store.series-hash-cache-max-size-bytes
     [series_hash_cache_max_size_bytes: <int> | default = 1073741824]

-    # If enabled, store-gateway will lazy load an index-header only once
+    # [advanced] If enabled, store-gateway will lazy load an index-header only
-    # required by a query.
+    # once required by a query.
     # CLI flag: -blocks-storage.bucket-store.index-header-lazy-loading-enabled
     [index_header_lazy_loading_enabled: <boolean> | default = true]

-    # If index-header lazy loading is enabled and this setting is > 0, the
+    # [advanced] If index-header lazy loading is enabled and this setting is >
-    # store-gateway will offload unused index-headers after 'idle timeout'
+    # 0, the store-gateway will offload unused index-headers after 'idle
-    # inactivity.
+    # timeout' inactivity.
     # CLI flag: -blocks-storage.bucket-store.index-header-lazy-loading-idle-timeout
     [index_header_lazy_loading_idle_timeout: <duration> | default = 1h]